-Data-lake failures are generally of three types –
+Data lake failures are generally of three types:

-- A data-lake is only partially available
+· A data lake is partially available

-- A data-lake is frequently unavailable
+· A data lake is frequently unavailable

-- Downstream business applications consuming the data are rendered ineffective
+3. Downstream business applications consuming the data are rendered ineffective

-The 5-pronged data-lake failure prevention strategy
+The 5-pronged data lake failure prevention strategy

-1. Data-lake security and policies
+1. Data lake security and associated policies

 Platform Access and Privileges

 Granting individuals access to the data platform and the extent of their privileges under the access granted needs to be discrete and constantly monitored.
 This is because some users – unintentionally or willfully – play around with the data.
 For example, should someone accidentally delete some records/data that may affect the data flow, the results could be disastrous.
 Therefore, to nip such possibilities in the bud, you must keep a check on user access.